pyfsi/coconut/coupling_components/solver_wrappers/kratos_structure/kratos_structure.md

 # KratosStructure

 KratosMultiphysics is an open source framework for finite element simulations.
 More information on Kratos and the source code can be found on the [Kratos Github page](https://github.com/KratosMultiphysics).
-The `StructuralMechanicsApplication` in Kratos has been implemented in CoCoNuT and the basics of the solver wrapper and the setup of a case are explained below.
+The solver wrapper of `StructuralMechanicsApplication` from Kratos has been implemented in CoCoNuT.
+This a documentation of this solver wrapper.

 ## Parameters